 Loupe Lounge

-For those who remember the old revolving Sky City restaurant at the Space Needle, this is like a mini version of that.
-They only have cocktails/wine and small bites.
-But you’ll still enjoy the rotating view of Seattle.
+For those who remember the old revolving Sky City restaurant at the Space Needle, this is like a mini version.
+It only serves cocktails/wine and small bites, but you’ll still enjoy the rotating view of Seattle.

-This is on the Revolving Glass Floor level and it’s only for people ages 21 and older.
+This is on the Revolving Glass Floor level, and it’s only for people 21 and older.
 So, it makes a great date night spot if someone can watch your kids.
-But, it’s not somewhere to eat with kids.
+But it’s not somewhere to eat with kids.

-You’ll probably end up stopping at the Atmos Cafe when visiting the Space Needle with kids.
-It’s on the Observation Level and it has Pinkabella Cupcakes and Whidbey Island Ice Cream for kids and an espresso bar, beer, and wine for the grown-ups.
+When visiting the Space Needle with kids, you’ll probably end up stopping at the Atmos Cafe.
+It’s on the Observation Level, and it has Pinkabella Cupcakes and Whidbey Island Ice Cream for kids and an espresso bar, beer, and wine for the grown-ups.

 Atmos Wine Bar

 Another option on the Observation Level is the Atmos Wine Bar.
-It has beer and wine, soft drinks, coffee, and grab-and-go snacks.
+It has beer, wine, soft drinks, coffee, and grab-and-go snacks.

 Seattle Center Gift Shop

 Of course, like any tourist attraction, the exit was through the gift shop.
-Normally, I find that a bit irritating when I’m traveling.
-My family tends to linger in the gift shop.
+I find that a bit irritating when I’m traveling, as my family tends to linger in the gift shop.

 However, this gift shop is one of my favorites.
 Not only is it enormous (it takes up the whole base of the Space Needle.)
 But it offers locally-made items with a Pacific Northwest flair.